Oriented Temperley--Lieb algebras and combinatorial Kazhdan--Lusztig theory: The oriented Temperley--Lieb algebras

-\begin{proof} We need to check that the defining relations (\ref{Esquare})--(\ref{mequals4}) are (equivalent to) homogeneous relations.
+\begin{proof} We need to check that the defining relations (\ref{idempotentrel})--(\ref{mequals4}) are (equivalent to) homogeneous relations.
 For relations (\ref{idempotentrel}), there is nothing to prove.
-We now consider the leftmost relation in (\ref{Esquare}).
+We now consider relation (\ref{Esquare}).
 We need to show that for any $\mu,\nu\in \{\la, \la s_i\}$ we have

 If $\mu = \nu = \la$ we have

 as required.
 If $\mu = \nu = \la s_i$ we have

 as required.
 Finally if $\mu \neq \nu$ then we have